DK Rap

-The "DK Rap" is the introduction theme to the 1999 Nintendo 64 video game Donkey Kong 64.
-Originally conceived by Rare designer George Andreas and composed by Grant Kirkhope, Andreas co-wrote and performed the lyrics, with Rare staffers joining in the chorus.
-Its lyrics describe the five playable characters in the video game, with Kirkhope's goal was to concept juxtapose old Donkey Kong versus new Donkey Kong found in Donkey Kong Country.
+The "DK Rap" is the introductory theme music for the 1999 Nintendo 64 video game Donkey Kong 64.
+Its lyrics were written by Rare designer George Andreas, who performed the vocals for the song, and musician Grant Kirkhope, who composed the melody.
+Rare staffers contributed vocals to the chorus.
+Its lyrics describe the five playable characters in the game, with Kirkhope's goal to juxtapose the previous iteration of Donkey Kong from Donkey Kong Country against the new one.

-The DK Rap is the first song in the 1999 Donkey Kong 64 Original Soundtrack where it was named "Da Banana Bunch".
-Despite Grant Kirkhope not intending to make a serious rap, the "DK Rap" has received generally mixed reception and has been awarded "dubious awards" for its quality.
-The song has since been remixed in other Nintendo games and can be downloaded on their website.
+The "DK Rap" is the first song in the 1999 Donkey Kong 64 Original Soundtrack, where it was named "Da Banana Bunch".
+Despite Grant Kirkhope not intending to make a serious rap, the "DK Rap" has received generally negative reception and has been awarded "dubious awards" for its quality.
+The song has since been remixed in other Nintendo games.

 Concept and history

-The "DK Rap" is the introductory theme to the Nintendo 64 video game Donkey Kong 64; its lyrics describe the five playable characters in the video game - Donkey Kong, Diddy Kong, Tiny Kong, Lanky Kong, and Chunky Kong.
-The rap was originally conceived by Donkey Kong 64 designer George Andreas and composed by Grant Kirkhope.
-Andreas took inspiration from the band Run DMC.
-Kirkhope's goal was to do a similar concept to the concept of juxtaposing old Donkey Kong versus new Donkey Kong found in Donkey Kong Country.
-Andreas wrote and performed the lyrics (alongside Donkey Kong 64 lead programmer Chris Sutherland) to the song while Kirkhope wrote the tune.
-The chorus included Rare staffers such as Gregg Mayles, Steve Mayles, Ed Bryan, and Chris Peil.
-Each character's verse featured instrumentals which reflected the actual instruments that the different characters possessed.
-Kirkhope stated that it was not supposed to be a "serious rap" but rather a joke.
-Consumer and critical reaction, however, was generally negative and felt that the song was serious.
-Kirkhope felt surprised that Nintendo objected to the use of the word "hell" and attributed it to the Bible belt in the United States.
-The Japanese version of the "DK Rap" was not localized for the Japanese release of Donkey Kong 64, nor was it subtitled.
+The lyrics to the "DK Rap" describe the five playable characters in Donkey Kong 64, one per verse: Donkey Kong, Diddy Kong, Tiny Kong, Lanky Kong, and Chunky Kong.
+The rap was conceived by Donkey Kong 64 designer George Andreas and composed by Grant Kirkhope.
+Andreas took inspiration from the band Run-DMC.
+Kirkhope's goal was to juxtapose Donkey Kong as seen in Donkey Kong Country versus his newest appearance.
+Andreas wrote and performed the lyrics (alongside Donkey Kong 64 lead programmer Chris Sutherland) while Kirkhope wrote the tune.
+The chorus includes Rare staffers such as Gregg Mayles, Steve Mayles, Ed Bryan, and Chris Peil.
+Each character's verse features instrumentals reflecting the instruments the characters possess.

+Kirkhope said that the DK Rap was not supposed to be a "serious rap" but rather a joke.
+Consumer and critical reaction was generally negative, having interpreted the song as being serious.
+Kirkhope felt surprised that Nintendo objected to the use of the word "hell" and attributed it to the Bible Belt in the United States.
+The "DK Rap" was not localized for the Japanese release of Donkey Kong 64, nor was it subtitled.
 Video game designer Shigesato Itoi provided a Japanese translation of the "DK Rap" on his personal website.

+Super Smash Bros. remix

 The "DK Rap" was remixed in Super Smash Bros.
 Melee.
-Composer Hirokazu Ando was originally going to be in charge of composition of the song, but due to technical issues, director Masahiro Sakurai and composer Shogo Sakai had to assist.
+Composer Hirokazu Ando was to be in charge of composition, but due to technical issues, director Masahiro Sakurai and composer Shogo Sakai had to assist.
 To overcome these issues, they played the background audio and recorded the rap over it.
 Because the remixed rap is faster, it was not possible for them to record it live.
 Some characters in the theme have higher tempos than others.
 While the DJ (James W. Norwood Jr.) practiced, they recorded him, using what good came out of it and mixing it together.
 The rap took two days to record.